NEU-Libraries/drs-toolkit-wp-plugin/README.md

   You can use --all to update all plugins which have updates or you can specify certain plugins

 4. For more info on using wp-cli, go to https://make.wordpress.org/cli/handbook/

+---
+To migrate a toolkit site to a new VM

+1. Copy over entire WP directory (including hidden files like .htaccess) to new VM

+2. Export MySQL database

+3. Create new database and import the export of the old database

+4. Modify wp-config.php to point to new database

+5. Modify DNS to point to new VM